sergiocollado/potpourri/Notes_Nodejs.md

 });
 ```

-If we want to implement a server that always respond with an OK, then we would code:
+If we want to implement a server that always replies with an OK status code, then we would write it as:

 ```javascript
 http.createServer(function(requested, response) {